 The Trustees receive regular information at each committee and Board meeting to enable them to monitor the performance of each school within the Trust and the Trust as a whole, compared to in year objectives, strategies and financial budgets.
-The Trust's primary KPIs are based on teaching and learning outcomes, looking at achievement and progress for all our students.
+The Trust's primary KPIs are based on the strategic framework mentioned above and monitor outcomes in respect of teaching and learning, mental health and wellbeing and career and life skills for all our students.